 Ever read a sci-fi book so good it makes you feel like it’s going to negatively impact the reviews you give for future books you read, or that you need to go back and lower past reviews you’ve written because other books simply can’t compare?
 Colony One, by author T. L. Ford, was that book for me.
 Despite it’s frankly unusual and forgettable cover with it’s strange lettering choice and come-hither blond woman on the front imposed over a picture of the earth, it’s actually a gritty tale of a woman who builds a company from scratch that ends up being a space station, backed by several crime organizations.

-Consider purchasing the book from this link – it may benefit the website!
+Consider purchasing the book from the above banner, or from this link – it may benefit the website!

 The story begins with Alex Smith, who is super smart and intelligent and a piano prodigy, but she doesn’t have any parents.
 One day, she’s adopted by a loving couple who is vouched to be perfect and have all the right answers.
 What a fairy tale start to an oh god why is she now in a locked basement with a piano and a toilet and not much else and why is this story going dark so quickly no. She escapes, and somehow things get worse?
 Yikes.

 Alex is a prodigy, and she has perfect recall memory – a rare trait indeed, and with credit to the author it’s handled in a realistic way.
 Alex is also super resourceful, which is good because when she’s on the streets of America she finds she has to adapt quickly to the cruelty of being an orphan who isn’t part of a real gang.
 One of the kinder members of her four person coterie finds herself afoul of a more established gang and in a bid to save her she quickly comes to terms with the reality of her world, killing not so much to survive as to escape from herself while allowing the closest thing she has to family escape to safety.
 In the aftermath, there’s a decision to escape again.